Pontypool (film): Plot

 The horde then breaks into the radio station, attacking the sound booth.
-Sydney draws the mob outside with a looped recording of Grant's voice saying 'Sydney Briar is alive".
-When he fears that he is about to succumb to the virus, Dr. Mendez begins to speak in Armenian upon realizing that the virus is exclusive to the English language, which prevents the virus from taking over.
+Sydney records a loop of Grant's voice and plays it on an outside speaker to draw the mob away.
+Mendez starts repeating the word "breathe", but immediately starts speaking Armenian upon realizing that the virus is exclusive to the English language, which prevents the virus from infecting him.
+In response, Grant and Sydney start speaking French.
 When the recording fails, the mob returns but Mendez lures them away, saving Sydney and Grant, who now lock themselves in the equipment room.

-While Grant tries to figure out how to reverse the symptom, Sydney begins to succumb to the word "kill".
+While Grant tries to figure out how to reverse the symptom, Sydney begins obsessively writing on the walls and door, and is infected by the word "kill".
 Grant convinces her that the word "kill" now means "kiss" and her symptoms subside.
-Hoping to stop the virus, the pair go on the air, spouting a series of self-contradicting and confusing phrases to help their infected listeners, ignoring warnings from the authorities who are trying to get them off the air.
+Hoping to stop the virus, the pair go on the air, spouting a series of self-contradicting and confusing phrases to help their infected listeners, ignoring warnings from the authorities trying to get them off the air.
 While an amplified voice from outside counts down from ten, Sydney joins Grant in the booth and they kiss.
 An explosion can be heard when the film cuts to black.

 Over the black, news reports of further outbreaks of the virus suggest that the quarantine failed, spread by the news itself and eventually reaching England, the source of its targeted language.
-In a post-credits scene, Sydney and Grant (now known as "Lisa" and "Johnny Deadeyes") survive the virus and continue speaking English by maintaining a system of improvisational roleplay as the screen shifts from black and white to color.
+In a post-credits scene, Sydney and Grant (now known as "Lisa the Killer" and "Johnny Deadeyes") survive the virus and continue speaking English by maintaining a system of improvisational roleplay as the screen shifts from black and white to color.

 Alternative ending (radio play)

 Whilst the radio play version of the story changes a few features, such as the more visual elements being restyled for audio or removed all together; it also features an alternative ending.
 In this ending when Grant convinces Sydney that "kill" now means "kiss" she asks Grant to "kiss" her (in the film version she says "kill" leading to them kissing).

 Soon after when broadcasting his own obituaries of Laurel-Ann and Mendez (who Grant assumes will meet his demise eventually), he confirms the death of Sydney, implying that he "kissed" her at her request.

-Grant, now completely alone, realises that he has become infected through the word "paper".
+Grant, now completely alone, realizes that he has become infected through the word "paper".
 Resigned to his fate, he allows himself to be taken by the word, repeating it over and over again, before finally uttering one different word: "trap".